SomeWeekendReading/someweekendreading.github.io/_posts/2026-08-05-strip-territorial-citizens.md

 So the lamentable HR 9724 will almost certainly _not_ become law.

-But&hellip; consider: _this_ venomous hatred of anything outside their narrow definition of American is what they _want_ to signal.
+But&hellip; consider: _this_ venomous hatred of anything outside their narrow definition of 'American' is what they _want_ to signal.
 They think this is _virtue._

 [(_Ceterum censeo, Trump incarceranda est!_)]({{ site.baseurl }}/ceterum-censeo/)